-First, try clicking on the dark grey bar near the top of this page.
+First, try clicking on the blue bar near the top of this page.
 The triangular "play" button on the left will automatically select the most appropriate mono or stereo stream.
-The grey bar's down arrow on the right reveals all four of our streaming channels: Public Radio, Classical, Jazz, and World Radio.
-If that grey bar doesn't work, try clicking on these direct links:
+The "ALL STREAMS" option on the far right of the blue bar reveals all four of our streaming channels: KWGS (NPR News & Information), KWTU (Classical Music), Jazz, and the BBC World Service.
+If that blue bar doesn't work, try clicking on these direct links:

 What's the difference?